zeerakmo/Level4IndividualProject/timelog.md

 ## 05 Nov 2020

 * *1.5 hour*
-  *  Created a method to display the algorthims results overlayed onto the same face (excluding the viola jones algorithm)
+  *  Created a method to display the algorithms results overlayed onto the same face (excluding the viola jones algorithm)
   *  Fixed the Retina Face and MTCNN dictionary not storing the correct values for the bounding box